JellyTitan/ErgoDonk-Zero/BUILDLOG.md

 * Move all traces from pads to the corners to prevent acid traps.
 * Fix jumper bay graphics
 * Changing pad connections on Polygons to 'Solid' - might be a bit harder to solder, but leads to better connections.
-* Added keycap labels to each key.
+* Added key cap labels to each key.
 * Increased key outlines and solenid component silks for improved legibility.
-* Added keyplate layer with stabilizer cutouts.
+* Added key plate layer with stabilizer cutouts.
 * **3.7795** is the keyplate multiplier when creating Fusion 360 imports
 * Moved rotary encoder column up 2.5mm to avoid hitting encoder with my freakishly long thumbs.
 * Added plates for RH/LH MCU Covers